 A few years ago now and for decades before that, I had this awful phenomenon that would happen to me.
 My skin would hurt if I perceived that I had eaten too much or not exercised enough in a given day.
 I would have this feeling overwhelm me, born of guilt at not fulfilling my compulsion to perpetually under-eat (and I LOVE food) and / or to not exercise every day, sometimes to the point of exhaustion, hunger pains and sore muscles.

-I have stopped the madness over the past three years, spawned by the need to take medication which causes weight-gain and, have slowly begun to just be okay with looking like a normal 53-year old menopausal woman.
+I have stopped the madness over the past three years, spawned by the need to take medication which causes weight-gain and, have slowly begun to just be okay with looking like a normal 50-something menopausal woman.
 I have come to the sad realization that it doesn’t matter so much what your Earth Suit looks like, if you don’t let it matter.
 It is the ‘not letting it matter’ that is the tricky bit, especially if your brain is wired for approval like mine.
 ‘Sad realization’ because of all the time, preoccupation and wasted potential due to being ignorant to the reality that how your body ‘looks’ doesn’t matter nearly as much as we think, in this Western world.
 And, as another friend told me her mom would say, ‘dear, your body size is the least interesting thing about you.’